CVC, Blackstone consider investing in Italy's Serie A soccer league: FT

 (Reuters) - Private equity firms CVC Capital Partners and Blackstone Group Inc are in separate talks about investments in Italy’s Serie A soccer league, the Financial Times reported on Tuesday.

-CVC is in talks to buy a 20% stake in the league for 2 billion euros ($2.17 billion), valuing the league at 10 billion euros, the newspaper reported on.ft.com/2xBzAPV, citing two people briefed on the discussions, which began at the end of last year.
+CVC is in talks to buy a 20% stake for 2 billion euros ($2.17 billion), valuing the league at 10 billion euros, the newspaper reported on.ft.com/2xBzAPV, citing two people briefed on the discussions, which began at the end of last year.

-Blackstone is separately considering lending to clubs to help cover their costs during the shutdown of fixtures, the report added, citing people familiar with proposal.
+Blackstone is separately considering lending to clubs to help cover their costs during the shutdown of fixtures, the report added, citing people familiar with the proposal.

-CVC, Blackstone and Serie A did not immediately respond to a Reuters request for a comment.
+CVC and Serie A did not immediately respond to Reuters requests for comment.

-The talks are at an early stage and there is a potential legal hurdle, FT said citing one person with knowledge of the proposal.
+The talks are at an early stage and there is a potential legal hurdle, the report said, citing one person with knowledge of the proposal.

-The deal could give CVC, which has had sports deals in the past, a role in selling broadcasting rights for ten years from 2021, the report added citing sources.
+The deal could give CVC, which has had sports deals in the past, a role in selling broadcasting rights for 10 years from 2021, the report added citing sources.

 Last year, CVC had held talks with soccer’s global governing body FIFA on acquiring the commercial rights to the revamped Club World Cup.